BrunoScholles98/Deep-Learning-for-Bone-Health-Classification-through-X-ray-Imaging/README.md

 This project is a key component of GigaSistêmica, a collaborative initiative with GigaCandanga, dedicated to advancing diagnostic and predictive capabilities for systemic diseases using dental radiographs.
 My primary role in this endeavor is to pioneer the development of a neural network-driven system tailored to classify patients' bone health and detect osteoporosis, leveraging panoramic radiographic images.
 The ultimate aim is to expedite the diagnostic and treatment pathways for patients, with a particular focus on enhancing efficiency within the Brazilian public health system.

-While the research is still ongoing, the current repository contains essential elements used in training EfficientNet and conducting network evaluations.
-Additionally, it includes tools for data pre-processing and Grad-CAM Visualization.
-However, the organization of these resources is a work in progress.
-Efforts will be made in the future to enhance the overall structure and coherence of the codebase and associated files.
-It is worth noting that an article detailing the findings of this research has been accepted for publication in the journal _Biomedical Signal Processing and Control_ and is currently awaiting publication by the editorial team.
+While our research is still in progress, this repository provides essential components used for training EfficientNet and conducting network evaluations.
+It also includes tools for data pre-processing and Grad-CAM visualization.
+Please note that the organization of these resources is a work in progress; future efforts will focus on enhancing the overall structure and coherence of the codebase and associated files.
+If you use this work, please cite:

+Dias, B. S. S., Querrer, R., Figueiredo, P. T., Leite, A. F., de Melo, N. S., Costa, L. R., Caetano, M. F., & Farias, M. C. Q. (2025). *Osteoporosis screening: Leveraging EfficientNet with complete and cropped facial panoramic radiography imaging*. **Biomedical Signal Processing and Control**, *100*, 107031. [https://doi.org/10.1016/j.bspc.2024.107031](https://doi.org/10.1016/j.bspc.2024.107031)

 <a name="req"></a>
 ## 2. Requirements